PavanRangani/docs/docs/prd/incentive-stock/forfeit.md

 ### UI Rule

-Mockup of Add forfeit dilaog  //TODO
+Mockup of Add forfeit dialog  //TODO

 - Error message when Event Date > Expiration date : `Should be <= Expiration Date`
 - Error message when Event Date < Grant date : `Should be <= Grant Date`